hicksjduk/sudoku-haskell/README.md

 ## Code structure

 The basic function for solving a puzzle of either type is `sudoku`.
-It returns an error message if the puzzle is invalid or no solution can be found, otherwise it invokes `solve` to solve the puzzle and the first solution found is returned.
+It returns an error message if the puzzle is invalid, otherwise it invokes `solve` to solve the puzzle and the first solution found (if any) is returned.
+If no solution can be found, an error message is returned.

 The `solve` function uses a straightforward algorithm which tries every possibility to solve the puzzle.
 For any given puzzle: